Rotorua: the Waimangu Volcanic Valley and fantastic adventures in NZ

 From there, we hiked up Skyline Ridge (2,300 metres) for spectacular views of Mt Ngauruhoe, Lake Taupo, and more.
 It is regarded as the best short hike in Tongariro National Park.
 New Zealand

-Later, we hiked up Skyline Ridge (2,300 metres), where we were rewarded with breathtaking views of Mt Ngauruhoe and Lake Taupo.
-Despite its short length, this trail is often considered one of the best hikes in Tongariro National Park.
+Later, we hiked up Skyline Ridge (2,300 metres) and enjoyed wonderful views of Mt Ngauruhoe and Lake Taupo.
+We loved this walk.
+Although it’s short, many consider it one of the best hikes in Tongariro National Park.

 We found a secret New Zealand military depot on the road up to Whakapapa.New Zealand

-Finally, during our trip to Whakapapa, we stumbled upon a top-secret military storage site—an unexpected and mysterious discovery.
+Finally, on our trip to Whakapapa, we stumbled upon a top-secret military storage site.Have a look and figure out what we found.

 The Silica Rapids Track, which begins 250 metres above the Whakapapa Village Visitor Centre and takes 2 hours and 30 minutes to complete, is another excellent hike.
 The path passes through subalpine vegetation, mountain beech trees, swamps, and tussocks.
 Iron-oxide clays from upstream swamps create the famous Silica Rapids, creamy white deposits.
 New Zealand